-The following is a snapshot of some of the highlights of the Society of Citizens for Accessible Neighbourhoods.
-If you would like more information about any of the following or if you are interested in our services please contact us by email at firstname.lastname@example.org or by phone at 604.437.7331
+The following are highlights of some of the successes of Citizens for Accessible Neighbourhoods.
+If you would like more information about our successes, or if you are interested in our services, please contact us by email at firstname.lastname@example.org or by phone at 604.437.7331.

 Disability Awareness Video